 - We may send you regular updates on issues we think will be of interest to you.

-- We may use your Personal Data for marketing purposes and market research.
+- We may use your Personal Data for our company’s own marketing purposes and market research.

 - We may use your Personal Data internally to administer this website and help us improve our services.